AnnnAPr/my-dog/README.md

 # The application features:

 - The first page of app is the 'Sign in" page where user is required enter **Name** and **Email** to be authenticated.
-The "Sign in" button is disabled until required fields will be provided.
+The "Sign in" button is disabled until required fields will be provided with valid email.

 - After authentication user will be redirected to **Home** page where they could see paginated list of the available dogs.
 Each dog is displayed as a card with picture of the dog, name and other information.